Healthcare at your fingertips

 What are the COVID-19 guidelines for center visits?

 Akumin has updated some of its processes to reduce the further spread of the coronavirus and to help keep our patients safe.
 To help you prepare for your appointment, please keep the following in mind.
 Patients should try to arrive 15 minutes prior to their appointment time to answer pre-screening questions.
 All patients are encouraged to wear a mask.
 Patients must wash their hands (or use sanitizer) before and after leaving exam rooms and center buildings.

 Are Akumin's centers accredited?

-Akumin is accredited by both The American College of Radiology (ACR) and The Centers for Medicare and Medicaid Services (CMS).
-This accreditation assures patients that their prescribed imaging test will meet the highest level of imaging quality and radiation safety.
-Visit our accreditation page to learn more.
+Akumin and its subsidiaries are accredited by The American College of Radiology (ACR), The Centers for Medicare and Medicaid Services (CMS), and The Joint Commission.
+This accreditation assures patients that their prescribed test or treatment will meet the highest level of imaging quality and radiation safety.
+Visit our accreditation page

 How can I apply to work at Akumin?